Majosha: The band

 Formed in the spring of 1988, Majôsha (pronounced ma-JOSH-a) featured Millard Powers on guitar and lead vocals, Dave Rich on drums, and Folds on bass.
-At the time, paying gigs had a preference for bass players who could slap, so Ben picked up the technique quickly and it became a mainstay in the sound of the band.
+At the time, paying gigs had a preference for bass players who could slap, so Folds picked up the technique quickly and it became a mainstay in the sound of the band.
 Their first gig was at Duke University's Battle of the Bands, which they won.
 Folds approached soul singer-songwriter Evan Olson to join the band later that year.
 They played at bars and fraternity parties, and self produced Party Night: Five Songs About Jesus, which they sold locally.

 Party Night was followed by their debut studio album Shut Up and Listen to Majosha (1989) under the label Fresh Avery Records.
 It contained, among other tracks, the four songs from Party Night (remixed and/or re-recorded).
 Every song was written and produced by Folds and Powers, with the exception of Emaline, which was co-written by Olson.
-Ben also played all bass, keys, and drums on the album except for the track "We Know", on which Chris "Hound Dog" Brown played drums.
+Folds also played all bass, keys, and drums on the album except for the track "We Know", on which Chris "Hound Dog" Brown played drums.
 The album never made it to CD and was only ever released on cassette and vinyl.

 After the release of Shut Up and Listen to Majosha in 1989, a dance mix of Get That Bug titled Get That Bug (Outta Your System) was recorded at the Hit Factory and released as a promotional CD exclusively in Japan.
 Around this time, Hound Dog left the band and, after a rotating cast of drummers, Eddie Walker came on board for the touring band.

 The songs "Emaline" and "Video" were later re-recorded and appeared on Ben Folds Five albums, and "Kalamazoo" was released on the Folds solo EP Super D. Other songs from the album such as "Clueless", "Guilty", and "Where's Bohemia" have also been demoed by Folds.